High & Dry (1987 TV series)

-High & Dry is a 1987 British television sitcom produced by Ronnie Baxter for Yorkshire Television and starring Bernard Cribbins, Richard Wilson, Angus Barnett and Vivienne Martin.
-It was written by Harold Snoad (under the pseudonym Alan Sherwood as he was then contracted to the BBC) and Michael Knowles.
-It was a television adaption of the BBC radio series It Sticks Out Half a Mile, a sequel to Dad's Army.
+High & Dry is a 1987 British television sitcom written by Harold Snoad (using the pseudonym Alan Sherwood, as he was then contracted to the BBC) and Michael Knowles.
+The series, produced by Ronnie Baxter for Yorkshire Television, starred Bernard Cribbins, Richard Wilson, Angus Barnett and Vivienne Martin.
+It was a television adaptation of the BBC radio series It Sticks Out Half a Mile, a sequel to Dad's Army.

 Following a pilot episode for BBC Television broadcast in 1985 under the title Walking the Planks, the writers took the concept to the ITV company.
 Only one series was made.

 Walking the Planks

 A television pilot was broadcast on BBC1 on 2 August 1985.
 It starred Michael Elphick as Ron Archer, Richard Wilson as Richard Talbot, Gary Raynsford as Trevor Archer and Vivienne Martin as Miss Baxter.
 It was an attempt to adapt the radio series It Sticks Out Half a Mile for television, but the BBC did not commission a series.
 Writers Snoad and Knowles took their idea to Yorkshire Television, who decided High & Dry was a suitable project for a series.

 Ron Archer only allowed himself the merest flirtation with the three Rs.
-However, over the years, he has carefully developed a fourth R - Resourcefulness.
+However, over the years, he has carefully developed a fourth R – Resourcefulness.
 This comes to the fore when he decides to buy an old seaside pier.
 All he needs is the money!